Dr Euan Bennet

 Statistical/Epidemiological analysis including:

-- Multivariable logistic regression - to understand the impact for horses exposed to many risk factors at once
+- Multivariable logistic regression - to understand the impact for horses exposed to many risk factors at once.

-- Data mining - to understand the root causes of risk
+- Data mining - to understand the root causes of risk and extract as much information as possible from a data set.

 - Predictive modelling – given the data from past events, it’s possible to predict which horses are amongst those exposed to the greatest risk before their next event.